Constructor

 The router can be used to open new route, for example to expose a directory

-of static assets (in default soundworks applications only the public
+of static assets (in default soundworks applications only the public is exposed).

 Example